Initial exposure to computing ideas

 One small project involved developing a custom instrument to measure the phase angle between two 60Hz signals.
 It had a single pushbutton switch for Start/Stop, and a small 4-line LCD display to show the results.
 But after the hardware had been built, "scope creep" required adding the ability to change settings and enter values.
 In order to avoid rebuilding the hardware, I developed a user interface using only long and short presses of that one switch to navigate a menu system and enter numeric values!

-In July 2002 I started working at Veriteq Instruments, now part of Vaisala.
+In July 2002 I started working for Veriteq Instruments, now part of Vaisala.
 My first project was to develop the hardware and write the firmware for a Texas Instruments MSP430 microcontroller for a module to interface between the Infrared (IR) port of a Palm PDA and the RS-232 serial port of our data loggers.
 Since it was to be powered by a single AA alkaline cell for several years, it required interesting techniques to minimize energy consumption.
 (I later used some of these techniques in my IR altimeter for model rockets.)

 I designed part of the hardware and wrote the firmware in C for the microcontroller in their network cradle.
 I designed the hardware subsystem and firmware for one of two microcontrollers in a family of data loggers.
 Then I spent lots of time developing the hardware and software (in Visual Basic 6.0) for a time-base calibration system for these data loggers.